nixer89/xrpl-token-distributor/README.md

 ## Documentation

-To see library/code documentation, run the following from within the `xrp-batch-payout` repo:
+To see library/code documentation, run the following from within the `xrpl-token-distributor` repo:

 1. `npm run generateDocs`
 2. Open `docs/index.html` in a browser.